skills/code-with-codespaces/README.md

 - **What you'll learn**: How to create a codespace, push code from a codespace, select a custom image, and customize a codespace.
 - **What you'll build**: A codespace with devcontainer.json files, customizations, and personalizations.
 - **Prerequisites**: If you need to learn about Visual Studio Code, read [Visual Studio Code Docs](https://code.visualstudio.com/docs) first.
-- **How long**: This course is four steps long and can be completed in less than an hour.
+- **How long**: This course  can be completed in less than an hour.

+In this course, you will:

+1.
+2.
+3.

-## How to start this course
+### How to start this course

 <!-- For start course, run in JavaScript:
 'https://github.com/new?' + new URLSearchParams({